Shaping causality: programmable nonlocal signal generation in long-range spin systems

 For $0<\alpha<1$, the many-body bands remain, but intraband degeneracies lift.
-For band 1, the band width $\delta E_1$ is set by the energy difference between excitations at the chain center and edge, arising from the $V$ term in Eq.~\eqref{effham}, and for small $\alpha$ we have (see Sec.~\ref{bandwidthgap_ratio} in the Supplemental Material)
+For band 1, the band width $\delta E_1$ is set by the energy difference between excitations at the chain center and edge, which for small $\alpha$ behaves as

-As $\alpha \to 1$, the ratio becomes $\mathcal{O}(1)$; for $\alpha>1$ the band width exceeds the gap, causing spectral overlap and inter-band mixing.
+As $\alpha \to 1^-$, the ratio becomes $\mathcal{O}(1)$; for $\alpha>1$ the band width exceeds the gap, causing spectral overlap and interband mixing (see Supplementary Information).
 Since higher bands broaden by an additional factor $\sim b$, the overlap criterion for band 1 already determines the onset of overlap for the full spectrum.

-\textit{\textbf{Method---}} To probe the emergence of locality, we propagate states that are typically initialized in the same manifold but differ at one or more sites, and then track the Frobenius-norm distance, defined below between the two reduced density matrices outside the region of the initial perturbation.
-Unlike two-point correlators, OTOCs, or magnetization, which test specific observables in specific orientations, the Frobenius norm in Eq.~\eqref{eq:fnorm} captures the maximum possible change in any measurement outcome, making it sensitive to coherent differences that other probes can miss.